The Avett Brothers Shine

 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 Brothers Scott and Seth Avett have played music together since they were children, from church fundraisers to their teen rock band, Nemo.
-The Avett Brothers band is made up of Scott Avett, on banjo, piano, kick drum and vocals, his brother, Seth, on guitar, piano and vocals; Joe Kwon on cello, Bob Crawford on stand-up bass (and sometimes electric bass), and Jacob Edwards on drums.
+The Avett Brothers touring band is made up of Scott Avett, on banjo, piano, kick drum and vocals, his brother, Seth, on guitar, piano and vocals; Joe Kwon on cello, Bob Crawford on stand-up bass (and sometimes electric bass), Bonnie Avett-Rini on piano, Mike Marsh on drums and Tania Elizabeth on the fiddle.

 From “Ten Thousand Words”: